-The Six Essential Questions That Define a Requirements Approach
+The 6+1 Essential Questions that define a Requirements Approach

 Posted on October 28th, 2018

 These days much our thinking seems to have been reduced to simple binary choices.
 In reality, most problems worth our attention are multi-dimensional by nature.

 The agile vs. traditional requirements debate is no exception.

 For me, the first question to ask about an approach to software requirements is:

 How will the requirements be communicated to the developers of the software?

 The answer can be in the form of requirements documents, face-to-face discussions (conversations) or as diagrams and models.

 My follow-up question would be: